Overview

 for additional information.

-Fees paid to us are also separate and distinct from the fees and expenses charged by mutual funds,
+Fees paid to us are also separate and distinct from the fees and expenses charged by mutual funds, ETFs

-ETFs (exchange traded funds) or other investment pools to their shareholders (generally including a
+(exchange traded funds) or other investment pools to their shareholders (generally including a

 management fee and fund expenses, as described in each fund’s prospectus or offering materials).
+You

-amount of fees paid by you for investment and financial-related services.
+of fees paid by you for investment and financial-related services.

 Either WCM or you may terminate your Investment Advisory Agreement at any time, subject to any

 written notice requirements in the agreement.
-In the event of termination, any paid but unearned
+In the event of termination, any paid but unearned fees

-and any fees due to us from you will be invoiced or deducted from your account prior to termination.
+fees due to us from you will be invoiced or deducted from your account prior to termination.

 Retirement Plan Advisory Fees